rreusser/regl-gpu-lines/README.md

 ## Development

+### Examples

 To run the example pages, for example, the example in `examples/closed-loop.js`, run

 ```bash
 npm start closed-loop
 ```

+### Tests

 The render tests require the [headless-gl](https://www.npmjs.com/package/gl) module which can be a little tricky to install.
-Use [nodemon](https://www.npmjs.com/package/nodemon) to run and live-update the render tests
+You may use [nodemon](https://www.npmjs.com/package/nodemon) to live-run the render tests when the code is changed

 ```bash
 npm install -g nodemon